 Behold Red Rooster and the man behind it – celebrity chef Marcus Samuelsson.
-He’s Ethiopian by descent but was raised in Sweden and since the summer of 2017 he brings us the second instalment of Red Rooster to Shoreditch.
-He’s cooked for the likes of John Legend to Barrack Obama, thus the Obama short ribs on offer and the tender age of 24 he became the youngest chef to win a 3-star review in the New York Times when cooking at Aquavit.
+He’s Ethiopian by descent, raised in Sweden and in the summer of 2017 he brings us the second instalment of Red Rooster to Shoreditch.
+He’s cooked for the likes of John Legend to Barrack Obama, thus the Obama short ribs on offer and at the tender age of 24 he became the youngest chef to win a 3-star review in the New York Times when cooking at Aquavit.
 Just like the original in Harlem NYC, it’s fluent in live music and “soul food” with a modicum of Ethiopian and Swedish influences no doubt fuelled by Samuelsson’s heritage.
 It’s a brassy kind of place that brings you shrimp ‘n’ grits with chicken and waffles with live bands at the helm – sounds like a good night out right?
 I came to find out.

 First up was the Ol’man shrimp n’ grits £15.
-What we got was a spoonful of stone ground grits, an insipid tomato sauce that served no purpose in flavour, pork was promised but I couldn’t find it with my fork and the wild garlic was no where to be seen.
+What we got was a spoonful of stone ground grits with an insipid tomato sauce that served no purpose in bringing flavour.
+Pork was promised but I couldn’t find it with my fork and the wild garlic was no where to be seen.
 To top it all off, the coldness of the dish made it frigid.
 This was my first time eating shrimp n’ grits, so I don’t have anything to compare it against but it did feel like a poor representation of what it could be.
 We got 50% off the dish through a members concession at The Curtain but even £7.50 didn’t seem good value, especially since the dish came with one solitary prawn.
 I do whinge sometimes when I don’t get my way.

 Mac and cheese with cheddar and collards £6 was an insult to the kind.
 The sauce was thin and insipid, needless to say I didn’t want get a second mouthful in.
 What is one of the pleasures in life becomes a punishment.